Daweet/Daweet.github.io/_posts/2020-06-08-Sliding-On-Earth.md

 y-axis and the time it takes to cover the distance in the x-axis is the same.
 Using two-dimensional equations of motion we can precisely determine the path the person will follow.
-The height measured from the bottom of the Earth, i.e south pole in Fig. [fig:Earthfall], is the diameters $$D=2R$$, and assume the horizontal distance is $$R_x$$.
+The height measured from the bottom of the Earth, i.e south pole in Fig. 1, is the diameters $$D=2R$$, and assume the horizontal distance is $$R_x$$.
 The trajectory in the y-axis as described by one of (uniformly accelerated rectilinear motion) UARM equations is $$R_y=D-0.5\mathrm{gt}^2$$, which